timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 In the beginning of the tutorial I mentioned how important it is to set quotes if you want to search for phrases.
 I said that `author:"Douglas Adams"` searches for something completely different than `author:Douglas Adams`.
-We know now everything to see that the later query searches for.
+We know now everything to understand what the later query searches for.
 Assuming you haven't changed the `default_operator` and `default_field` this query will be equivalent to `author:Douglas OR _all:Adams` which will result in different documents than `author:"Douglas Adams"` most likely.